Individual Regret in Cooperative Stochastic Multi-Armed Bandits: Introduction

 \section{Introduction}

 Multi-Armed Bandit (MAB) is a fundamental framework for studying sequential decision making, with an expanding scope of practical applications (see, \citep{lattimore2020bandit,DBLP:journals/ftml/Slivkins19}).
-Recent research expanded the classic MAB problem into a cooperative setting, sometimes referred to as multiplayer or multi-agent MAB, where multiple agents share the same goal and can communicate with each other.
+Recent research expanded the classic MAB problem into a cooperative setting, sometimes referred to as cooperative multiplayer or multi-agent MAB, where multiple agents share the same goal and can communicate with each other.

 A significant focus of recent research has centered on cooperating agents within a communication graph, often referred to as a communication network.
-This framework, in which all agents address the same problem, dates back to \cite{LandgrenSL16a} for stochastic rewards and \cite{Cesa-BianchiGMM16} for the nonstochastic case.
-In this setting, agents transmit their information to adjacent neighbors, from where it continues to propagate throughout the entire network, while encountering delay at each step.
-Communication graphs arise naturally in many problems.
-For example, a communication network try to find a suitable configuration.
-The network elements (e.g., routers) experience the same rewards for the same actions, but they cannot always send information directly to all the other network elements.
-In this example, the agents are the network elements, the configurations are the actions, and the communication graph is determined by the environment in which the system resides.
-Other cooperating entities in physical environment can also be modeled with this setting, for example, drones, cloud servers and more.
-The communication graph setting can also be applied to model problems involving social networks.
-One such example is when individuals are working towards the same objective but choose to communicate directly only with their friends within the social network.
+This framework, in which all agents address the same problem, dates back to \citet{LandgrenSL16a} for stochastic rewards and \citet{Cesa-BianchiGMM16} for the nonstochastic case.
+In this setting, agents transmit information to adjacent neighbors, from which it continues to propagate throughout the entire network while encountering a delay at each step.
+Communication graphs paired with stochastic Multi-Armed Bandits provide a framework for distributed decision-making under uncertainty.
+As an example of our setting, consider computer networks.
+In large-scale High Performance Computing (HPC) or AI systems, individual machines often have flexible hardware, e.g., tunable cores, caches, or memory controllers, that adapt based on workload pattern.
+These computers (agents), connected over a network (graph), must quickly choose a hardware configuration (action) to optimize their performance (reward).
+Social networks are good examples as well: individuals share experiences directly with friends, forming a natural communication structure for learning to propagate and improve collective decision-making.
+In the non-stochastic setting \citet{baron-coop-mab-graph} showed a nearly optimal individual regret bound of $\Tilde{O}(\sqrt{(1+A/N(v))T})$, where $N(v)$ is the number neighbors for the agent $v$.
+This setting differs from the stochastic case: notably, the optimal bound in the non-stochastic setting includes a $\sqrt{T}$ term, even if $m \approx T$, since the full information lower bound is $\Omega(\sqrt{T})$.
+On the other hand, in the stochastic setting, we achieve something much stronger.
+With sufficiently many agents, our worst-case regret can be as small as $O(A^2+A\sqrt{\log(T)})$.
+Importantly, this is independent of the sub-optimality gaps.